radlfabs/flexcv/README.md

 ## About

 `flexcv` was developed at the [Institute of Sound and Vibration Engineering](https://isave.hs-duesseldorf.de/) at the University of Applied Science Düsseldorf, Germany.
-However, it's maintainers are not affiliated with the university anymore.
-The package is maintained by Fabian Rosenthal.
+However, the package is now maintained by Fabian Rosenthal who is not affiliated with Hochschule Düsseldorf anymore.